Code-Institute-Submissions/neo-data-milestone-project/README.md

 ##### search_start(argument 1, argument 2)

 This function has the start date for the search as its first argument and the new Date object created as its second argument.
-This new date, or search end date, is used as an input argument to the 'date_format' function [REF 2] which formats the date in the form YYYY-MM-DD.
+This new date, or search end date, is used as an input argument to the 'date_format' function [reference 7] which formats the date in the form YYYY-MM-DD.
 The start and end dates generated are then used as inputs for the construction of the data request to be sent to the API server.
 Once the server request function is constructed, the 'retrieve_asteroid_data' function is called with the server request being the first of its three input arguments.